 After you are diagnosed with a herniated disc, you can begin with easy yoga poses like those mentioned above.
-However, for the first few months, forward bending poses should not be tried as doing so can make the condition worse.
-Similarly, you should refrain from trying the cross-legged sitting postures as they can lead to pressure on the nerve root.
+Contrary to the above, some spinal conditions like the facet atrophy demands forward extensions and deeper backbends need to be avoided.
+Similarly, you should refrain from trying cross-legged sitting postures as they can lead to pressure on the nerve root.

 You should stick to the recommended yoga poses and safer exercises during the recovery period.
 A trained and veteran physical therapist can aid you in mastering the proper exercise technique.
 You can also resort to DIY, yoga lessons and video tutorials for this purpose.
 While the safer yoga poses are not likely to cause any problem, if you feel the pain is being aggravated by a pose, stop doing it.

 A herniated disc can restrict the body’s range of motion and produce excruciating lower back discomfort.
 Yoga can be a helpful addition to the treatment of a herniated disc.
 It can lessen back discomfort and boost general health.
 Check out the infographic below for a few yoga poses you can try for a herniated disc.
 Scroll down to know more!